ibm-cloud-docs/cis/faq.md

 1. Edge Functions
 1. Load Balancer

-For more detailed information about how your traffic is processed, see [Traffic sequencing](/docs/cis?topic=cis-traffic-sequencing).
+For more information about how your traffic is processed, see [Traffic sequencing](/docs/cis?topic=cis-traffic-sequencing).

 ## Can I use {{site.data.keyword.cis_short_notm}} with private IPs?
 {: #can-i-use-private-ips}